cm-tle-pred/cm-tle-pred.github.io/index.md

 ## Raw Data

 TLE data from the [Space-Track.org](https://www.space-track.org/) `gp_history` API was used for this project.
 Roughly 150 million entries of historical TLE data was downloaded into approximately 1,500 CSV files for processing.
 Another dataset was obtained by scraping the [International Laser Ranging Services](https://ilrs.gsfc.nasa.gov) website to identify a list of satellites that have more accurate positional readings that we could use as our final evaluation metric.
-[Sunspot data](http://www.sidc.be/silso/datafiles) from the World Data Center SILSO, Royal Observatory of Belgium, Brussels was used as reference for solar activity.
+[Sunspot data](http://www.sidc.be/silso/datafiles) from the World Data Center SILSO, Royal Observatory of Belgium, Brussels was used to indicate solar activity.
 [Temperature data](http://berkeleyearth.lbl.gov/auto/Global/Land_and_Ocean_complete.txt) was downloaded from Berkley Earth (Rohde, R. A. and Hausfather, Z.: The Berkeley Earth Land/Ocean Temperature, Record Earth Syst.
 Sci.
 Data, 12, 3469–3479, 2020).

 ## Pre-Processing

-After the raw data was collected, a list of Low Earth Orbit satellites were identified a training, testing and validation set was created utilizing a 70/15/15 split.
-The split was done on a satellite level, where data from the same satellite would be grouped in same set to prevent data leakage.
+After the raw data was collected, a list of Low Earth Orbit satellites was identified a training, testing, and validation set was created utilizing a 70/15/15 split.
+The split was done on a satellite level, where data from the same satellite would be grouped in the same set to prevent data leakage.
 The list of satellites included in the ILRS dataset was also distributed in the testing and validation set.
 Due to the large amount of data, multiprocessing was utilized to ensure speedier processing.

-After the basic LEO filtering and splits, the training set contains around 55 million rows of data.
+After the basic LEO filtering and splits, the training set still contained over 55 million rows of data.
 Further filters were done to increase data integrity:

  - **Recent data check** - Only data gathered after 1990 onwards, due to less accuracy, consistency, and frequency of data prior to that.
  - **First few check** - The first 5 entries of a satellite were discarded, as they tend to be less accurate when generated with less historical data.
- - **LEO check** - A satellite could no longer be classified with a LEO orbit as its orbit changes, entries that did not match the LEO requirements were removed.
+ - **LEO check** - A satellite could no longer be classified with an LEO orbit as its orbit changes, entries that did not match the LEO requirements were removed.
- - **Data range check** - Finally, some data were corrupted and had values which were impossible to achieve, such as `MEAN_MOTION` of 100.
+ - **Data range check** - Finally, some data were corrupted and had values that were impossible to achieve, such as a `MEAN_MOTION` of 100.

 With these filters, the amount of data is further reduced by 5 million rows.

 ## Outlier Removal

-While the data which remained fell within the technical specifications, there were still some data which appeared to be outliers.
-These data were likely to be misidentified as the wrong satellite, or had suboptimal readings.
-For more details on the outlier detection and removal, please read the [Unsupevised Learning](#unsupevised-learning) section.
+While the data which remained fell within the technical specifications, there were still some data that appeared to be outliers.
+These data were likely to be misidentified as the wrong satellite or had suboptimal readings.
+For more details on the outlier detection and removal, please read the [Unsupervised Learning](#unsupervised-learning) section.

 ## Feature Engineering

-A TLE contains a few fields which can be used for SGP4 propagation ([Appendix A: What is a TLE](#a-what-is-a-tle)), however, to allow the models to achieve better accuracy, additional features were added into the dataset:
+A TLE contains a few fields which can be used for SGP4 propagation ([Appendix A: What is a TLE](#a-what-is-a-tle)), however, to allow the models to achieve better accuracy, additional features were added to the dataset:

-* Some features which were not part of the TLE data format that were included in the Space-Track provided data, such as `SEMIMAJOR_AXIS`, `PERIOD`, `APOAPSIS`, `PERIAPSIS`, and `RCS_SIZE` matched back with the TLE entries.
+* Some features which were not part of the TLE data format that was included in the Space-Track provided data, such as `SEMIMAJOR_AXIS`, `PERIOD`, `APOAPSIS`, `PERIAPSIS`, and `RCS_SIZE` matched back with the TLE entries.
 * Daily sunspot data with 1-day, 3-day, and 7-day rolling averages as well as monthly air and water temperatures from the external datasets were also mapped back to each TLE according to their `EPOCH` day and month.
 * Some features exhibited periodic waveform patterns.
 Cartesian representations of these features were added as extra features.
-* Some features represented modulo values, psuedo reverse modulus representations were generated for these features so that its linear nature is represented.
+* Some features represented modulo values, pseudo reverse modulus representations were generated for these features so that their linear nature is represented.
 * Cartesian representation of position and velocity using the SGP4 algorithm were also added as additional features.

-Please reference [TIM TODO: APPENDIX LINK] [Appendix ?:Feature Engineering](#?) for full details of all the features which were added to the dataset.
+Please reference [Appendix G: Feature Engineering](#g-feature-engineering) for full details of all the features which were added to the dataset.

 [Back to Top](#table-of-contents)